Academy-Soft-Intellect/Linux-Course/06.Networking/info.md

+- TCP/IP four layer model behind each networking connection.
+OSI is just a theoretical model, TCP/IP was inspired by it and implemented.
+[OSI vs TCP/IP](http://stackoverflow.com/questions/9329105/are-we-using-tcp-ip-or-osi-in-internet)

 - Networking is
   * IP Address  => numerical label assigned to each device using the Internet Protocol for communication.
   * Subnet Mask => to which network a computer belongs.